 There are a ton of options for places to stay in Minca, ranging from hostels, small hotels in town, or eco-hotels in the surrounding area.

-During our visit, we stayed at Minca Glamping.
+During our last visit, we stayed at Minca Glamping.
 The property is fairly new, just opening in early 2018 and run by a lovely couple.
-About 20 minutes outside of town, its aptly named as you feel like you are really in the forest, but you can still get to town easy.
-There are only 2 small, lovely cabins, each sporting a little porch with a hammock and running water.
-While we were on the go during most of the two days we stayed, it was super relaxing in the evening, and we saw lots of birds and butterflies around.
+About 20 minutes outside of town, it’s aptly named as you feel like you are really in the forest, but you can still get to town easily.
+There are only 2 small, lovely cabins, each sporting a little porch with a hammock, running water, and even a coffee maker.
+While we were on the go during most of the two days we stayed, it was super relaxing in the evening, and we saw lots of birds and butterflies.

 There are tons of other options in and around Minca for just about any price range, so check out other options as well before you go.

 There are a number of nice little restaurants and cafes in town, including several of which offer good vegetarian options.
 If you’ve been traveling in Colombia for a while, Minca is also a great place to get some more international inspired fare or a good steak at much more reasonable prices than you’ll find in Cartagena.

 Our favorite place to eat in Minca was the Lazy Cat.
 We both got burgers for lunch one day, and enjoyed a great quesadilla as a late afternoon snack the next.
 They also had a great looking Wok option that can be ordered with your choice of meat or vegetarian.
 With 2 for 1 cocktails during a late afternoon to early evening happy hour and a little deck outback, its a nice place to grab a drink as well.